-White House set to nominate next FAA administrator: Army vet and former city transit exec Phil Washington
+White House set to nominate next FAA administrator, former city transit exec Phil Washington

 Dickson resigned in February, citing family reasons.

-In his place, Washington must push ahead with the oversight reforms demanded by Congress in the 2020 Aircraft Certification Safety and Accountability Act, maintaining independence from the industry the FAA regulates and ensuring safety remains the priority.
+In his place, Washington would need to push ahead with the oversight reforms demanded by Congress in the 2020 Aircraft Certification Safety and Accountability Act, maintaining independence from the industry the FAA regulates and ensuring safety remains the priority.

-Multiple sources said that the White House nomination selection had narrowed recently to a choice between Washington and Airbus Americas executive Amanda Simpson, a former pilot with long experience in the U.S. aerospace industry and government under President Barack Obama.
+Multiple sources said that the White House nomination selection had narrowed recently to a choice between Washington and Airbus Americas executive Amanda Simpson, a former pilot with long experience in the U.S. aerospace industry and government under former President Barack Obama.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.